Podcast Cameras: The Best Options for 2026

 • Live streaming with webcams can be grainy, although local recording doesn’t require good internet.
 You can use Riverside to get around this limitation and record locally so your internet connection is almost secondary.

-Our top picks for webcams
+The Podcast Consultant’s top picks for webcams

 DSLRs: Best for multipurpose use